codewario/PocketLibraryImages/README.md

 ## What game libraries can I convert?
 At this time of writing only GBA, GB, GBC, and GG images are useful for conversion, but any libretro-thumbnail repository should be compatible.
-This ensures future compatibility as new cores are released and Library images become supported on openFPGA cores.
+This ensures future compatibility as official converters are released or if Library images ever become supported on openFPGA cores.

 ## Why didn't it generate a thumbnail for one of my games?
 Note that since this tool relies on both **libretro** and DAT files, it may miss